The essential guide to the world of Aztec mythology based on Nahuatl-language sources that

 stories of pet snakes human sacrifice and towering skull racks have masked a complex world of

-the original tales told at the fireside by generations of Indigenous Nahuatl-speakers.
-Through
+to the original tales told at the fireside by generations of Indigenous Nahuatl-speakers.

-their voices we learn the contested histories of the Mexica and their neighbors in the Valley
+Through their voices we learn the contested histories of the Mexica and their neighbours in the

-of Mexico - the foundations of great cities the making and breaking of political alliances
+Valley of Mexico - the foundations of great cities the making and breaking of political

-the meddling of sometimes bloodthirsty gods - and understand more clearly how they saw their
+alliances the meddling of sometimes bloodthirsty gods - and understand more clearly how they

-world and their place in it.
-The divine principle of Ipalnemoani connected humans with all of
+saw their world and their place in it.
+The divine principle of Ipalnemoani connected humans

-nature and spiritual beliefs were woven through the fabric of Aztec life from the sacred
+with all of nature and spiritual beliefs were woven through the fabric of Aztec life from the

 inevitable passage to Mictlan 'our place of disappearing together' - the land of the dead.